mrl-anomaly/MIT-Anomalous-Data/content/synthesizer/synthesizer2.md

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
-weight: 10  # Order that this section will appear.
+weight: 20  # Order that this section will appear.
-title: "About the Testbed"
+title: ""
 subtitle: ""
 hero_media:
 design: